Context Parameters

 pub fn Example() {

-// This subblock contains an implicit context variable named `this`
+// `this` is an implicit context variable in this block

 }